 So, I – being the loving wife that I am – served him soup for dinner last night.
 I like soup, okay?
 Also, I’m the cook.
 What I say goes.

-This chowder is so hearty and filling.
+This easy corn chowder is so hearty and filling.
 It’s full of the sweet flavor and crunch of corn, there are lots of juicy chunks of chicken, and then – this is the part he loves – I top it with crispy bacon and cheese.